WordPress and HTTP2: All Your HTTP/2 Questions Answered

 However, even if your site is powered by one of these servers, this doesn’t automatically mean that your website can support HTTP2.
 It all depends on whether your website’s hosting server currently has a version of the software which supports HTTP2.

-You can also check against the following tool to check whether HTTP/2 is already enabled on your website.
+You can also use a tool to check whether HTTP/2 is already enabled on your website.

 Is That All I Need to Do?